We embrace sustainable best practices and work towards a carbon neutral Mandai by 2024

 - Use of solar powered pumps for moats in our parks (exploration stage)

-- Progressive Installation of solar panels, with target for 100% renewable energy by 2030
+- Progressive installation of solar panels, which contributes to our target to source 100% of our energy from renewable sources by 2030

 - Recycling of horticultural waste into mulch for planting bed and animal bedding.
 Some 30 back-of-house animal care areas for care are using the bedding.